S-Carlos-Teixeira/ecommerce-frontend/README.md

   )
 ```

-I personally utilized Insomnia to test the API routes, which helped me confirm that each route was working as intended.
+I personally utilised Insomnia to test the API routes, which helped me confirm that each route was working as intended.
 Insomnia also provided me with a detailed look into the response from the server, and allowed me to closely examine how the Back-end was handling the request and its elements, including the body, params, and the authorization header.

 When testing the "get Product" route, I simply needed to provide the product ID as a parameter in the route, and no body or authorization header was necessary.
 The resulting response was a JSON object containing the relevant product data.
 ![Insomnia-get-product](./git-img/Insomnia-get-product.png)